Concerning danish citizens/habitual residence

 As stated above: real estate situated in Denmark always has to be winded up in Denmark and by the local Probate Court.

 As supposed to France, UK and USA a Danish Probate Court usually works very fast and issue the Certificate of Probate very fast and if requested in English.
 If assets are to be winded up outside Denmark, the Certificate of Probate probably needs a Notary Public to certify the translation and signature.
 It may furthermore be necessary to have the documents legalized.
+My latest experience with a certificate of probate, issued by a Danish court in English, was that the authorities in New York – after the document had been endorsed with an Apostille – approved of this certificate.

 A Power of Attorney that is to be used outside Denmark, must be in the “local language” and signed in the presence of the Notary Public and the Notary Public’s signature has to be legalized by The Foreign Ministry of Denmark.